This post may contain affiliate links. Please read our disclosure policy.

-Served plain or topped with ice cream and hot fudge sauce, I’ve made them several times this past month and every single person who has tasted them has raved over them.
-(Side note: I’m already running low on frozen cranberries.
-It’s time to stock up again!)
+Served plain or topped with ice cream and hot fudge sauce, I’ve been making cranberry brownies at least a few times every holiday season for years.
+And without exception, everyone who has tasted them has raved over them.

 Want to save this recipe?